iugamarian/links/README.md

 BTRFS reflinks are a smaller issue, but snapshots are a very big issue - starts using space for any small file change, kills ssd drives.

-This is very bad issue because IT CAN NOT BE DISABLED / KILLED ... maybe it can be by recompiling linux with BTRFS snapshot code removed from the source.
+This is very bad issue because IT CAN NOT BE DISABLED / KILLED ... maybe it can be by recompiling Linux with BTRFS snapshot code removed from the source.

 # BTRFS news October 2020